-Fitting art into precious spare minutes of a day is a skill many of us seek to attain.
+Fitting art into precious spare minutes of a day is a skill, or habit, many of us seek

 In her beach work, she was especially skilled at stacking the cod fish to dry straight and evenly.
 And, I presume, a good stack would help with air flow around the fish to expedite drying.